 It seems there’s a lot of confusion surrounding open houses.
 Some people think you don’t need them at all, and others claim open houses are essential.
 While “63% of top real estate agents said that they do not always recommend open houses,” other agents “estimate that at least 20% of their sales results from an open house.”
 The fact is, when conditions are right, an open house can help you sell faster and at a better price because it can bring in your perfect buyers and even start a bidding war.
 But you do have to have all the pieces in place and get things just right.
 So to give you an open-house selling edge, here are our 5 tips for a successful open house in Broadview Heights.

 1. Determine Whether an Open House is Right for You

-Your local real estate agent can help your assess y your property and the local market to determine whether the two requisite conditions for a successful open house obtain.
-To discover more about how a good agent can help you in this, call (440) 628-1321.
+Your local real estate agent can help you assess your property and the local market to determine whether the two requisite conditions for a successful open house obtain.
+To discover more about how a good agent can help you in this, call or text (440) 628-1321.

 2. Schedule for the Best Time

 Another important tip for a successful open house in Broadview Heights is to make sure you hold it when people are actually willing and able to come.
 Obviously, weekdays aren’t the best time because people are usually busy with commuting, jobs, kids, shopping, and so on.
 This means, then, that the weekends are best.
 A majority of agents, 75%, choose Sundays for open houses.

 But what time of day on the weekend is best for your location?
 Heres what the experts advise: “Those living in a metro area should host their open houses from 11:00 a.m. to 3:00 p.m.
 If you’re out in the suburbs, host your open house between 12:00 p.m. to 4:00 p.m.